intuition-dev/INTUITION2/README.md

 # About Meta

-This is project 3 of 3 in METAbake&trade; This Github project is about _meta_, the cloud-based build and admin app infrastructure.
-See the other projects at http://metaBake.org
+This is project 3 of 3 in MetaBake&trade; This Github project is about _meta_, the cloud-based build and admin app infrastructure.
+See the other projects at http://MetaBake.org